 Why is ovulation important?

-How many of you remember ovulation from health class way back in the day?
+Do you remember learning about ovulation from health class way back in the day?

 No?
 That's okay.
 I've got you covered.